Best Easter Ski Resorts: Snow-Sure Easter Ski Holidays 2025

 Family-friendly activities are arranged at the resort, including a giant Easter egg hunt.

-Obergurgl Easter Skiing
+Obergurgl Easter skiing

 For those looking for a chilled out Easter break, Obergurgl in Austria is just the place.
 As Austria’s most snow-sure resort, Obergurgl enjoys an unusually long ski season.